 1 handful FRESH (!) bean sprouts

 1 bunch fresh scallions, chopped, roots discarded.

-Both the noodles and the sauce can be made ahead of time, but not overnight.
-They should not be refrigerated.
 This dish is meant to be served at room temperature.
 If you plan to add chicken, it should be grilled ahead of time and chilled.